jtracker-io/jtracker/README.md

 ## Introduction

-In the data-driven discovery age of genomics, enormous amounts of data present us with both unique opportunities and unprecedented challenges.
+In the data-driven discovery age of genomics, enormous amount of data presents us with both unique opportunities and unprecedented challenges.
 The demand for easy to use and highly automated workflow management and execution is increasely high.
 In the current state of the scientific workflow space there are many solutions but